hackgvl/trolley-tracker-api-dot-net/README.md

 ##Server location

- The API Server is located at http://api.yeahthattrolley.com
+ The API and web Server is located at http://api.yeahthattrolley.com

 ##API